Devil in Disguise: John Wayne Gacy: Reception

-On the review aggregator website Rotten Tomatoes, 95% of 22 critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 96% of 23 critics' reviews are positive.
+The website's consensus reads, "Devil in Disguise: John Wayne Gacy offers a compassionate, morally clear reexamination of the infamous killer's crimes that honors victims and finds fresh purpose in retelling their stories."
 Metacritic, which uses a weighted average, assigned a score of 76 out of 100, based on 12 critics, indicating "generally favorable" reviews.